 If the container is opened, allowing oxygen back in, this can cause flashes of oxidation-style colors.

 Additionally, glaze and slip that have been applied to the bisque ware may crack during rapid temperature changes.
 This leaves the underlying clay body exposed in the cracked areas.
 Carbon circulating in the reduction atmosphere blackens the exposed areas.
 This can result in the distinctive black crack marks that are associated with raku pottery.

 However, these black cracks that are so typical of raku, are by no means the only raku finish.
 There is a huge diversity in the look of raku pottery.
-And this leads me on to the next section….
+This leads me to the next section.

 What is Raku Pottery – Different Types of Modern Raku: